 Allison explains why FRU is useful for both would-be barristers and solicitors: “Most of the other FRU volunteers I’ve met hope to become barristers and are drawn to FRU because of the advocacy experience, but I think it’s just as helpful for aspiring solicitors.
 Volunteers interview clients and witnesses, draft documents and prepare bundles.
-And of course many solicitors do a lot of advocacy; in employment cases, the employer’s representative in tribunal is quite often a solicitor.”
+And, of course, many solicitors do a lot of advocacy; in employment cases, the employer’s representative in tribunal is quite often a solicitor.”

-FRU helps volunteers to develop the ability to put someone at ease and listen to them, while keeping the legal issues in mind and getting the necessary information, explains Allison: “Clients may be very angry about how they’ve been treated at work or embarrassed to be applying for benefits and discussing personal medical issues with strangers.
+FRU helps volunteers to develop the ability to put someone at ease and listen to them while keeping the legal issues in mind and getting the necessary information, explains Allison: “Clients may be very angry about how they’ve been treated at work or embarrassed to be applying for benefits and discussing personal medical issues with strangers.
 There can be a lot at stake financially too.”

 Finally, it feels great to be praised for your work by a member of the judiciary, reflects Allison: “One of the most rewarding aspects has been the respect and appreciation I’ve received from many judges.
 Judges know about FRU and some have even been volunteers themselves.
 They appreciate that we help tribunals run more smoothly and fairly.”

+This information is provided by the Free Representation Unit.
 For more information about FRU and how to become a volunteer, visit www.thefru.org.uk.